techthoughts2/PoshGram/docs/Send-TelegramDice.md

 ## OUTPUTS

 ### System.Management.Automation.PSCustomObject
-### System.Boolean (on failure)
 ## NOTES
 Author: Jake Morrison - @jakemorrison - https://www.techthoughts.info/
-This works with PowerShell Version: 6.1+

-For a description of the Bot API, see this page: https://core.telegram.org/bots/api How do I get my channel ID?
+How do I get my channel ID?
 Use the getidsbot https://telegram.me/getidsbot  -or-  Use the Telegram web client and copy the channel ID in the address How do I set up a bot and get a token?